-47. Each bill shall be signed by each Member who is an author or coauthor of the bill before it is introduced.
-If any bill is introduced that does not contain the signature of its author or coauthor, the bill, on motion of the Member whose name appears thereon without that signature, shall be stricken from the file by an affirmative recorded vote of 41 or more Members.
-In each legislative session, on the first day when bills are introduced under "Introduction and Reference of Bills," the roll shall be called from A to Z and, as each Member's name is called, the Member may introduce one bill, constitutional amendment, or concurrent or joint resolution.
-After this roll call, the preprint bills shall be introduced in numerical order.

-After the introduction of preprinted bills, and subject to the provisions of the Joint Rules of the Senate and Assembly, any Member desiring to introduce a bill, constitutional amendment, or concurrent or joint resolution may at any time during a session send the same to the Chief Clerk's desk.

-When received at the Chief Clerk's desk it shall, under the proper order of business, be numbered, read the first time, printed, and referred to a standing committee, and a copy thereof shall be placed upon the desk of each Member before final passage.
+- 47. (a) Each bill shall be signed by each Member who is an author or coauthor of the bill before it is introduced.
+If any bill is introduced that does not contain the signature of its author or coauthor, the bill, on motion of the Member whose name appears thereon without that signature, shall be stricken from the file by an affirmative recorded vote of 41 or more Members. - (b) After the introduction of preprinted bills, and subject to the provisions of the Joint Rules of the Senate and Assembly, any Member desiring to introduce a bill, constitutional amendment, or concurrent or joint resolution may at any time during a session send the same to the Chief Clerk's desk. - (c) When received at the Chief Clerk's desk each bill shall, under the proper order of business, be numbered, read the first time, printed, and referred to a standing committee, and a copy thereof shall be placed upon the desk of each Member before final passage.

-All bills, constitutional amendments, and concurrent or joint resolutions introduced before the standing committees of the Assembly are appointed shall be referred to committee, the references to take effect when the committees are appointed.

-Any committee may introduce a bill germane to any subject within the proper consideration of the committee in the same manner as any Member.
-No committee bill may be introduced unless it contains the signatures of a majority of all of the members, including the chairperson, of the committee.
-If all of the members of a committee sign the bill, at the option of the committee chairperson the committee members' names need not appear as authors in the heading of the printed bill.
+- All bills and constitutional amendments introduced before the standing committees of the Assembly are appointed shall be referred to committee, the references to take effect when the committees are appointed. - (d) The Committee on Budget may introduce a bill germane to any subject within the jurisdiction of the committee in the same manner as any Member.
+Any other standing committee may introduce a total of five bills in each year of a biennial session that are germane to any subject within the proper consideration of the committee. - (e) No committee, except the Committee on Budget, may introduce or author a house resolution, concurrent resolution, or joint resolution. - (f) A committee bill may not be introduced unless it contains the signatures of a majority of all of the members, including the chairperson, of the committee.
+If all of the members of a committee sign the bill, at the option of the committee chairperson the committee members' names need not appear as authors in the heading of the printed bill. - (g) Subdivision (d) or (e) of this rule may be suspended with respect to a particular bill or resolution by approval of the Committee on Rules.